 Whether it’s a hotel room or a self-contained lodge, Trenython Manor provides stylish living space for you and your loved ones to enjoy.
 Regardless of how you wish to spend your break, you can rest assured that the team at CLC World Resorts & Hotels will ensure your stay is pleasurable and memorable – for all the right reasons!
 Our mission is to provide quality and comfort for our guests and that CLC Members continually feel valued, knowing you are residing in one of Cornwall’s premier holiday resorts.

-Some superior hotel rooms have sea views over St Austell Bay, whereas others have large bay windows or a balcony to consume the scenery from.
+Some superior hotel rooms have sea views over St Austell Bay, whereas others have large bay windows or a beautiful balcony.

 Unit type Double or twin room with en-suite bathroom